 At the beginning of the fall semester, the NGP sponsors a weekend scientific retreat at an informal offsite location in the Los Angeles area.
 The retreat is free for all NGP students.
 All students are required to attend.
 Through informal social gatherings, meals and discussions, the retreat is an opportunity for all new students and their senior peers to exchange experiences as NGP students, and learn about the diversity of neuroscience research at USC.
-A required science ethics workshop is held for all students on Friday evening.
-Students organize team-building activities, and can take advantage of the many activities on site (Alpine and wall climbs, swimming, horseback riding, archery, sports activities).
-Talks are given by a few NGP training faculty, graduate students, and one or two outside guests.
-In addition, a NGP faculty luminary is honored with a Keynote address each year.
-For first year students, the retreat can assist in making decisions about potential laboratories in which to rotate.
+Talks are given by a few NGP training faculty, graduate students.
+For first year students, the retreat can assist in making decisions about potential laboratories in which to rotate..

 All students must register online for the annual retreat at the beginning of the fall semester.